augustinbegue/wager/services/scraper/README.md

+## Event driven scraping

 ### on start:

--   Set a timeout to `update` each 12h
+-   set a timeout to `update` each 12h
+-   start websocket server

 ### on update: